 As advertising becomes ever more targeted and online experiences more personalized, it’s increasingly difficult to succeed as a marketer without a deep understanding of how people make decisions.

 At Qubit we’ve found that one of the easiest ways to get a handle on the psychology of decision-making is to think of it in terms of heuristics - little mental algorithms that our brains use every day to find efficient solutions to the variety of problems we face.
-We’re launching our latest research on the role of heuristics in customer experience at a breakfast event in San Fran on June 1st (details here), and to give you a taste of what we’ll be discussing, here are three heuristics that our clients have found particularly useful.
+We've got a whole report on the subject which you can get here - but in the mean time try these three on for size.

 The Self-Relevance Effect